ptrjst/flashcards/Tradecraft.md

 ### wetwork

-Wetwork is a euphenism for murder or assassination, alluding to spilling blood.
+Wetwork is a euphemism for murder or assassination, alluding to spilling blood.

 The origin of "wetwork" is from the Russian Russian expression "wet job" (mokroye delo/мокрое дело).
 It's used by the KGB and can be traced to at least the 19th century from Russian criminal slang (fenya, muzyka) and originally meant robbery that involved murder, i.e., spilling blood.